A World of Diving Adventures

 Triton epaulette shark, endemic species to Kaimana & Triton Bay, Indonesia

-As if whale sharks weren’t enough, when descending on the reefs you’ll be wowed by the kaleidoscope of colors.
-It’s as if Triton Bay has taken the best of Indonesia; giant schools of chevron barracuda, pygmy seahorses, bobtail squid, candy crabs and endemic species like the Triton epaulette shark (aka walking shark) & flasher wrasse can all be seen here.
+As if whale sharks weren’t enough, when descending on the reefs, you’ll be wowed by a kaleidoscope of colors.
+It’s as if Triton Bay has taken the best of Indonesia; giant schools of chevron barracuda, pygmy seahorses, bobtail squid, candy crabs, and endemic species like the Triton epaulette shark (aka walking shark) and flasher wrasse can all be seen here.

-A benefit to traveling this area by dive liveaboard is the option to include multiple dive areas in a single itinerary as well as stunning topside excursions like a visit to the Kiti-Kiti Waterfall, which is at the base of the Kumawa Mountains flowing directly into the sea, or a visit to the ancient cliff paintings at Namatota.
+A benefit to traveling this area by dive liveaboard is the option to include multiple dive areas in a single itinerary, as well as stunning topside excursions like a visit to the Kiti-Kiti Waterfall, which is at the base of the Kumawa Mountains and flows directly into the sea, or a visit to the ancient cliff paintings at Namatota.

 Marine Life: Whale sharks, Triton epaulette shark, flasher wrasse